SorkinType/Agbalumo/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FSorkinType%2FDanfo%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FSorkinType%2FDanfo%2Fgh-pages%2Fbadges%2FUniversal.json

 Curvy, chunky, and compact.
-The Agbálùmọ̀ display typeface has been designed to represent and capture the beauty of African languages.
+The Agbalumo display typeface has been designed to represent and capture the beauty of African languages.
 Primarily taking shape from the use of a brush pen, it's charming, playful, and cute look lends itself to a variety of commercial use cases.
-From beautifully curated eye catching websites to brightly colored packaged items, if you aim to communicate personality, Agbálùmọ̀ is a sure selection.
+From beautifully curated eye catching websites to brightly colored packaged items, if you aim to communicate personality, Agbalumo is a sure selection.

-Agbálùmọ̀ is a single weight font.
+Agbalumo is a single weight font.
 The glyph set includes standard opentype features and an assortment of stylistic alternates.
-Agbálùmọ̀ can be used for African languages that make use of the Latin script, European languages, and Vietnamese.
+Agbalumo can be used for African languages that make use of the Latin script, European languages, and Vietnamese.

-Agbálùmọ̀ is designed by ColumnType
+Agbalumo is designed by ColumnType

 Don't hesitate to create images!